Common tabular operations in pandas#

 Selecting and updating data#

 We often want to make selections from our data and only use specific rows from a DataFrame in the analysis.
-There are multiple ways of selecting subsets of a pandas DataFrame than can be based on e.g. specific index values or using some predefined criteria to make the selection, such as “give me all rows where values in column X are larger than zero”.
-Next, we will go through the most useful tricks for selecting specific rows, columns and individual values.
+There are multiple ways of selecting subsets from a pandas DataFrame that can be based on specific index values, for example, or using some predefined criteria to make the selection such as selecting all rows where values in column X are larger than 0.0.
+Next, we will go through the most useful ways of selecting specific rows, columns, and individual values.

 Selecting rows and columns#